collocations.org

 automatically

-VERB + REGISTER
+VERB + register

-be required to, have to, must
+be required to, have to, must, need to, should

 You must register the death within three days.